InsiyaKanjee/mul_stock_data/README.md

 The solution also returns the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".

 The script should also loop through all the sheets in the worksheet on running once.

+The "Multi_Stock_Year_Data_Results_Images" folder has the screenshots of results of each sheet/year.
+There are two screenshots per sheet/year - one for the starting of the summary table and one for the ending of the summary table.